Feast: Looking Back to the Future

 Our normal routines are interrupted by going to the Feast of Tabernacles.
 We have more money than we would normally have during our daily routines.
 We also tended to be in areas that would be looked upon as resort areas.
 All these things contributed to looking at the Feast of Tabernacles as being a vacation.
 I am here to remind you that it has a far greater and higher purpose than that.

 “Vacate” The verb form of the word means “to surrender possessions, to set aside.”
 You vacate an area, you vacate a responsibility.
 The noun form “vacation” is defined as “an interlude from one's customary routine, freedom from duty and responsibility.”
+Think about that.
 The Feast of Tabernacles is indeed an interlude from one's customary routine, but freedom from responsibility and duty it is not.
 There the vacation picture ends with a thud.

 We will go back to the New Testament, to Mark 7.
 There are ways in which we can observe God's Feast.
 What I am doing here with this verse is to show an extreme.

 Mark 7:6-9 He answered and said to them, well did Isaiah prophesy of you hypocrites, as it is written.
 This people honors Me with their lips but their heart is far from Me, and in vain they worship Me, teaching as doctrines the commandments of men.
 For laying aside the commandment of God, you hold the tradition of men the washing of pitchers and cups, and many other such things you do.
 And He said to them, all too well you reject the commandment of God, that you may keep your tradition.